Package org.antlr.v4.runtime

 public Token nextToken()

-Return a token from this source; i.e., match a token on the char stream.
+Return a token from this source; i.e., match a token on the char stream.- Specified by:

 public void skip()